This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 For newborn infants, we’ve identified the Chicco KeyFit 30 as the best bet.

-While it has an affordable price of under $200, this car seat has some excellent features that won’t disappoint you, especially if you have a compact car without much space for a car seat.
+While it has an affordable price of under $200, this car seat has some excellent features that won’t disappoint you, especially if you have a small car without much space for a car seat.

 The Chicco KeyFit 30 can be used for babies who are weighing from 4 to 30 pounds and up to 30 inches in height.